Part I: Trusted Journalism Under Fire

 It is a similar story in China, where independent news outlets have been shuttered, outspoken journalists prosecuted.
 In Hong Kong, once a vibrant media hub, critical newspapers and broadcasters have been systematically dismantled.

-The same goes for public dissent whether regarding state coverup of the Wuhan virus (Covid-19) or corruption by communist party officials.
-The Xi regime systematically quashes any form of opposition to its ongoing repression of Muslim minorities by beating up, ‘re-educating’ or even killing those who dare speak out.
-The same goes for ongoing political and religious opposition in Tibet, which China invaded in 1950.
+The same goes for public dissent whether regarding state coverup of the Wuhan virus (Covid-19) or Communist Party corruption.
+The Xi regime systematically quashes any form of opposition, including to its ongoing repression of Muslim minorities and Tibetans.

 Chinese repression of minorities